codeanticode/processing-android-video/README.md

-# Processing Video implementation for Android
+# Processing Video library for Android

-This library tries to expose the same API endpoints as that of processing-video library for PC.
+This library exposes the same API endpoints as that of processing-video library for Java mode.
 Any sketches using the processing-video library should work the same when using this library on Android.

 **Demo:** https://www.youtube.com/watch?v=kjqcWGLH6Q8

 **A simple example :**
 ```
-import in.omerjerk.processing.video.android.*;
+import processing.video.android.*;

 Capture cap;